 6. Set Boundaries Early

-7. Use the “Pause and Evaluate” Technique
+7. Apply the “Pause and Evaluate” Approach

 Overcoming Guilt When Saying No

-1. Reframe Your Perspective
+- Reframe Your Perspective

-Remind yourself that saying no is not selfish—it’s an act of self-respect.
-You’re prioritizing your mental and emotional well-being, which enables you to be more present and effective in other areas of your life.
+Make sure to remind yourself that saying no is not selfish — it’s self-respect.
+You’re taking care of yourself mentally and emotionally, allowing you to be present and productive in other areas of your life. - Focus on the Bigger Picture

-Every time you say no to something misaligned with your priorities, you’re saying yes to something more meaningful.
-Keep this in mind to combat feelings of guilt.
+Every time you say no to something that doesn’t serve your needs, you’re saying yes to something that does.
+Remember this when you’re fighting guilt. - Recognize That Others Understand

-The Long-Term Benefits of Saying No
+The Long-Term Value of Saying No

 Conclusion